skycoin/skywire-testnet/testnet_rules.md

 - 30 day length
 - starting on the 1st day of the subsequent month at 00:00

-#### Reward Details - September
+#### Reward Details - December
 Rewards are being paid on a node by node basis.
 The total amount you may earn is 8 per node rewards for each miner.
-The per node rewards for September are as follows:
+The per node rewards for December are as follows:
-- Skycoin price $0.49133382
+- Skycoin price $0.41828076
-- **21.192 (21.192312794588414) Skycoin per node reward; 169.539 Skycoin per 8 nodes**
+- **24.894 (24.893566703856997) Skycoin per node reward; 199.149 Skycoin per 8 nodes**
 - Skycoin per node reward equals ~ $USD 10.4125

 ***

 ### DIY Skyminers

 Rewards are being paid on a node by node basis.
 The total amount of rewards is limited by a pool size that is subject to change.
-The DIY pool size for September was 16,000 Skycoin:
+The DIY pool size for December was 16,000 Skycoin:
-* **2.102 (2.1022204703718304) Skycoin / node with a maximum of 8 nodes; 16.818 Skycoin maximum**
+* **4.961 (4.961240310077519) Skycoin / node with a maximum of 8 nodes; 39.69 Skycoin maximum**
 * As soon as the total amount of rewards of all eligible nodes would be surpassed the pool size, we will adjust the rewards as follows:
 * The Skycoin in the pool will be evenly split up between all nodes which are eligible for rewards.
 * The maximum amount of Skycoin that any node can receive is 6 (six) Skycoin.

 ***